-From a Straight Line to a Curve will open at MKG127
+From a Straight Line to a Curve at MKG127

 Kristiina Lahde's exhibition ULTRA-PARALLEL at the Koffler Gallery

 in Toronto, Jan 22 - Mar 29 2015 was favorably reviewed in:The Star by Murray WhyteCANADIAN ART by Amy LuoAKIMBO by Terence Dick

 Kristiina Lahde is an artist from Toronto, Canada.
 She received her BFA from the Nova Scotia College of Art and Design (NSCAD) in 1999.

 Kristiina Lahde was nominated for the Sobey Art Award Longlist

 2013.
 Lahde's work is on the cover if the Spring 2013 issue of C Magazine